ZevEisenberg/UsefulDecode/README.md

 # UsefulDecode

-A quick sketch of a more useful error reporting experience for `JSONDecoer`.
+A quick sketch of a more useful error reporting experience for `JSONDecoder`.

 Before: